Gerardus Mercator the inventor of the world map

 In 1552, he moved to Duisburg, one of the major cities in the German Duchy of Cleves, and opened a cartographic workshop where he completed a six-panel map of Europe in 1554.
 He worked also as a surveyor for the city.
 His motives for moving to Duisburg are not clear.
 Mercator might have left the Netherlands for religious reasons or because he was informed about the plans to found a university.

 He taught mathematics at the academic college of Duisburg.
 After producing several maps, he was appointed Court Cosmographer to Wilhelm, Duke of Jülich-Cleves-Berg in 1564.
 He constructed a new chart and first used it in 1569.
 It had parallel lines of longitude to aid navigation by sea, as compass courses could be marked as straight lines.

 Mercator devised a technique to produce globes, celestial as well as terrestrial, by techniques of relative mass production.
 Globes at the time were laboriously produced by engraving upon a sphere of wood or gilded brass.
-Mercator moulded globes of papier-mâché on a wooden mould, then cut them along the equator; once reassembled, the globes were coated with gesso, a white mixture of thin plaster and sizing.
+Mercator molded globes of papier-mâché on a wooden mold, then cut them along the equator; once reassembled, the globes were coated with gesso, a white mixture of thin plaster and sizing.
 Mercator engraved and printed sets of world maps on twelve tapering gores, with curved edges that narrowed towards the poles.
 These twelve gores were cut out and applied to the globe.
 Circular engraved caps covered the ends at the poles.
 After the globes were hand-tinted with watercolors, they were set in wooden stands with calibrated brass horizon rings.
-Twenty two such pairs of Mercator globes have survived.
+Twenty-two such pairs of Mercator globes have survived.